matthias-at-work/proto-rabbitmq-with-ssl/2 rabbitmq with ssl (no client authentication)/README.md

    ````

 3. **Sign the request**
-  - For this step, we need a file called `v3-extensions-server.ext` (in the working folder) with the following contents:
+  - For this step, create a file called `v3-extensions-server.ext` (in the working folder) with the following contents:
     ````
     authorityKeyIdentifier=keyid,issuer
     basicConstraints=CA:FALSE